Winter Wonder Deals! ⛄️❄️

 All our meals are freshly prepared and delivered to your doorstep.
-You will never receive frozen meals from VMeals.
-Meals are perfectly portioned and made from the freshest of ingredients.
+You will never receive frozen meals from us.
+Meals are perfectly portioned and made from the freshest ingredients.

 Macronutrients comprise three primary components of every diet — carbohydrates, fats, and proteins.
 Your macronutrient ratio may not directly influence your weight loss or muscle gain goals.
 However, it lets you be on a more sustainable diet plan, which you are more likely to stick to.
 With these diet plans, you do not need to deprive your body.
 On the contrary, you get to feed your body the ideal health-giving foods to make it more efficient.
 The efficiency will reflect on your exercise and overall fitness level.

 There are several apps available that help you track your macros.
-If taking out your phone every time before meal planning seems tedious to you, book your VMeals.
-Let these healthy meal choices became a part of your lifestyle.
+If taking out your phone every time before meal planning seems tedious to you, book your meals with us.
+Let these healthy meal choices become a part of your lifestyle.
 Healthy options eventually become healthy habits.
 With persistent efforts, you will surely meet your fitness goals soon.

 Reach out to start your fitness journey with us!